IstvanOri/adventofcode-2018/README.md

 # adventofcode-2018
-My repository to solve puzzles on adventofcode.com - 2018
+My repository to solve puzzles on adventofcode.com

+2018 Event